stoeps13/connections-doc/source/admin/install/tiny_editors/t_01-setup_03-editors_02-install_01-install-on-linux-unix-or-aix.md

     Remember to append /webresources to the provision\_path in the above command.

+    !!! note
-    **Note:** This command will automatically backup any existing configuration it finds in
+    This command will automatically backup any existing configuration it finds in

     -   customization\_path/javascript/tiny/editors/connections
     -   customization\_path/javascript/ephox/editors/connections